choline bitartrate, choline chloride, choline dihydrogen

 of brain and nerve tissue.

-Most people get enough choline from their diets.
-Choline deficiency only happens in
+You can get all the choline you need from your diet.
+Choline deficiency only happens

-rare cases.
+in rare cases.
 For this reason, the use of choline supplements is limited.
-Choline doesn’t
+Choline

 There may be benefits that have not yet been proven through research.